ytiurin/inlinescriptloader/README.md

 # Inline module loader

-Javascript module loader that denies a module definition relying on a file-as-module assumption and implements the `import`-like dependency injections.
+Javascript module loader that relies on a file-as-module assumption and implements the `import`-like dependency injections.
 It downloads javascript module via `XHR`, executes it with the `new Function` constructor and cache it in browser's local storage.

 ## Usage